winstonjs/winston/README.md

 `winston` aims to decouple parts of the logging process to make it more flexible and extensible.
-Attention is given to supporting flexibility in log formatting (see: [Formats]) & levels (see: that are decoupled from the implementation of transport logging (i.e. how the logs are stored / indexed) to the API that they exposed to the programmer.
+Attention is given to supporting flexibility in log formatting (see: [Formats]) & levels (see: [Using custom logging levels]), and ensuring those APIs decoupled from the implementation of transport logging (i.e. how the logs are stored / indexed, see: [Adding Custom Transports]) to the API that they exposed to the programmer.

 ## Usage